What is Counseling Services?

 Who can use Counseling Services?

 Services are available to all SIUE students currently enrolled in 3 or more credit hours who have paid tuition and student fees.
-Consultation and crisis services are available to students, faculty and staff at SIUE.
+Consultation services regarding students of concern are available to students, faculty and staff at SIUE.